eileenconner/law-admissions-tool/README.md

 #### User profile

 Users can quickly and easily add chosen law schools to their personalized list via AJAX buttons throughout the app.
 This list is displayed on the user's profile page.
-There users can ensure they have chosen a good distribution of schools, change their stats as needed, and keep track of their submitted applications.
+There users can ensure they have chosen a well-rounded selection of schools, change their stats as needed, and keep track of their submitted applications.
 An integrated Google Map shows the location of each school, while color-coded pins correspond to the user's likelihood of admission.
 A Chart.js doughnut chart shows the distribution of selected schools.

 ![User profile](/static/images/screenshots/user_profile_screenshot.png)